DoogeJ/esp8266-bitcoin-ssid-ticker/README.md

 Some code has been borrowed from @nebman 's [btc-ticker-esp8266](https://github.com/nebman/btc-ticker-esp8266).

 The idea for this project came from @buzztiaan who referenced @shesek's [bitcoin-ssid-ticker](https://github.com/shesek/bitcoin-ssid-ticker).

+## like this?
+Buy me some coffee using Bitcoin at 19rh9CsKvXiyx7QZi357Bx6vzkPEjj6veT or [PayPal](https://www.paypal.me/NoxiousPluK)!
+Thanks!